primaulia/meter_reader/readme.md

 ## Usage

 - I've provided some sample data in the `fixtures` folder in this repo.
 Please feel free to use it to test the solution.
 These sample data are all taken from the reference documentation.
 - I've also provided some rspec tests to validate my solution.
+To run the unit tests just type `rspec` in the terminal
 - Practically this is how you will run the solution
   ```
   csv_file = File.read("sample.csv") # create or prepare this CSV file first